appable0/HypixelModAPI/README.md

 # HypixelModAPI (ChatTriggers)
 An implementation of the preview [Hypixel Mod API](https://github.com/HypixelDev/ModAPI) for ChatTriggers, intended for use as a library in other modules.

 Supports all features of the Hypixel Mod API, including automatically subscribing to location events when joining Hypixel.

-The `HypixelModAPI` export is fully typed.
+Exports `HypixelModAPI` for adding listeners, sending packets, and setting configuration.

 ## Example
 ```js